keithledgerwood/WICLab-guide/004-salesforce.md

 ```
 Info!
-You can find the credentials and tenant URL in the hand-out document.
+You will find the credentials and tenant URL in the hand-out document.
 ```